In this article

 - Identification of any alternative fire safety measures.

 Is there different guidance for new school buildings?

 New school buildings will have to comply with UK building regulations.
-Click here to check the means of compliance with building regulations for fire safety design in new school buildings.
+You can check the means of compliance with building regulations for fire safety designs in new school buildings.